 Each and every piece of visual content you create needs to have a goal it should achieve.
 The first question you should answer before creating content is – what do you want the content to do?
 Do you want it to provide information about your products or company?
-Do you want it to tell a story that will move your audience?
+Or want it to tell a story that will move your audience?
 Do you want it to illustrate and accompany your textual content?

 Once you know what you want to achieve with your content, you can start thinking about the best way to do it.
-Do you want to inspire your audience into using your products, or do you want to simply sell it to them?
-You also need to think about the platforms you can use to achieve the mission – would an infographic be better than a video, or the other way around?
+Do you want to inspire your audience into using your products?
+Or do you want to simply sell it to them?
+You also need to think about the platforms you can use to achieve the mission.
+Would an infographic be better than a video, or the other way around?
 Once you have an answer to all of these questions, it will be much clearer to you what type of visual content you need to create.

 Create Standalone Visuals that Relate to Your Products